Chelsea agree British record £115m deal for Caicedo

 Liverpool agreed a £111m deal for the 21-year-old Ecuador player on Friday.

-But Caicedo's preference has been Chelsea and they have finally succeeded after having a succession of bids rejected earlier this summer.
+But Caicedo's preference is Chelsea and they have finally succeeded after having a succession of bids rejected earlier this summer.

 The fee means Chelsea will break the British record twice in 2023, following the £107m purchase in January of Argentina midfielder Enzo Fernandez.